 Kristyn Vitale, PhD

-She received her PhD from Oregon State University where her dissertation examined cat social cognition and the influence of kitten training and socialization classes on the human-cat bond.
+She received her PhD in Animal Science from Oregon State University where her dissertation examined cat social cognition and the influence of kitten training and socialization classes on the human-cat bond.
 She received a Master’s in Environmental Science from Miami University where her thesis examined social behaviors between free-roaming colony cats.
 She also served as a Visiting Research Fellow at Kyoto University in Japan where she conducted cross-cultural research into the cat-human bond.

 All photography belongs to Kristyn (unless noted) and was taken throughout her time working with and researching cats.

-Contact: Kristyn Vitale, maueyes.catresearch [at] gmail.com
+Contact for Media and Speaking Inquiries: Kristyn Vitale, maueyes.catresearch [at] gmail.com

 This material is based upon work supported by the the National Science Foundation Graduate Research Fellowship Program under Grant No. (1314109-DGE).
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.